Improving Patient Scheduling for Surgeries

 Like any other business, surgical practices are competing with other practices in their vicinity.
 The longer it takes the schedulers to contact the patient to book their surgery, the more likely the patient is to go elsewhere.
 And we all know that every procedure added to the surgeon’s lineup is additional revenue for the practice.
-The schedulers need to be mindful of this, and be proactive in securing the patient’s surgery date.
+The schedulers need to be mindful of this, and be proactive in figuring out how to schedule patients effectively for surgeries.

 Schedule a surgery date before the patient leaves the office

 Which way is the best to assist with scheduling a patient for surgery?
 The most ideal scenario is to secure a date right after the surgeon has recommended surgery – before the patient leaves the office.

 However, as you know all too well, patients often can’t commit to a surgery date right then and there – and understandably so.

 Common decision making factors include;

 - weighing up the pros and cons